achref95/artiplast-server/README.md

 ## Description

+IMPORTANT: Due the server being hosted on a free hosting provider, it can take up to one minute for it to bootup when signing up / loggin in.

 Welcome to ARTIPLAST invoice generator, the ultimate invoice generator designed to empower your business with effortless invoicing and unmatched customization!
 Tailored for businesses of all sizes, our cutting-edge solution redefines the way you create invoices, making the process seamless, stylish, and entirely personalized.

 ## User Stories